vasspilka/LocalGrowth/README.md

     > ren config/application.example.yml application.yml

-You may want to have a look at those files 'database.yml' consists of the database architecture you will need this to set up 'mysql' or 'postgresql'.
+You may want to have a look at those files `database.yml` consists of the database architecture you will need this to set up `mysql` or `postgresql`.

-'application.yml' has configurations for the application.
+`application.yml` has configurations for the application.
 While for local deployment these settings should work fine, for production you should change these.

 Now we need to create the datatables and add some data.
 Finally we can run the server.